 Such digital health platforms can assist individuals in balancing their vulnerabilities against local coronavirus infection numbers to decide if and when to seek face-to-face visits for routine medical care like immunisations and dental health.

 However, several healthcare experts have indicated that it’s safe for many people to return to health facilities.
-Strict measures like using PPE like gloves and masks and reducing the number of people in waiting areas at every period have been implemented to manage exposure risks.
+Strict measures like using PPE like medical-grade nitrile gloves and masks and reducing the number of people in waiting areas at every period have been implemented to manage exposure risks.
+Although in the early stages of the pandemic getting hold of PPE such as masks, cleaning products, and gloves, was difficult for healthcare facilities, businesses, and civilians, PPE production has since been escalated.
+For instance, it is now possible to purchase protective gloves in bulk.
+You can find a wide range of different types of gloves to buy on websites such as unigloves and other PPE supplier websites.
 Other visits have likewise been moved to telehealth to lessen the numbers present at the facility.

 Find flow in your daily life